 View this post on Instagram

-What’s more, now is one of the best times to see it.
+So when is the best time to visit?
 The lake’s color is most vibrant on sunny days in July, August, and September when seasonal glacial melt occurs.
 Not only are the colors vibrant during the summer months but it’s also the perfect time to explore all of the hiking options in the North Cascades.

-So what are you waiting for?
-All you need to visit Diablo Lake is head to North Cascades National Park.
+All you need to visit Diablo Lake is to head to North Cascades National Park.
 You don’t even have to pay to enter!
-That being said if you are looking to camp you may need to purchase specific camping passes and/or permits.
-You can learn more at the National Park Service website.
+If you are looking to camp, however, you will need to purchase specific camping passes and permits.